Request a FREE TEFL Brochure

 Adult language learners represent the largest segment of ESL students abroad that most English teachers work with when they go overseas to teach English, particularly in Europe and Latin America.

-Types of Adult students:
+Types of Adult English Students:

 • Business professionals, corporate executives and employees– some companies will contract with a local language school to bring a teacher onsite to provide instruction to employees; others will send their employees to a class at the school.